vtalibov/SprintOverlay/production/README.md

 functions of AstexViewer and AstexOverlay.
 NGL Overlay consists of two programs
 - the NGL Overlay webapp, which provides viewer functionality and access to overlay page for the selected structures, and SSDB - the Simple Structure Database.
-SSDB allows basic transactions with SQLite3 database file containing structure-related information.
+SSDB does basic transactions with SQLite3 database file containing structure-related information.
 SSDB serves as a back-end for NGL Overlay interactions with this database.